 When we first visited Center Parcs I noticed that there was a Teddy Bears’ Picnic activity for younger children.
 Little E was too young for it and we didn’t think it would be the right thing for Ethan to take part in.
 Fast forward two years and we were able to book the Festive Teddy Bears’ Picnic that takes place during the Winter Wonderland dates.

-Ethan was booked into the Activity Den for a Jingle Jolly Party Hour.
-Which meant that we had the chance to attend the Festive Teddy Bears’ Picnic with Little E.
+Booking Ethan into the Activity Den for a Jingle Jolly Party Hour gave us the chance to attend the Festive Teddy Bears’ Picnic with Little E.

 The Teddy Bears’ Picnic started with us all going for a short walk to look for bear prints.
 It was just a walk around the outside of the Sports Zone.
 There had been a trail of paper bear footprints for the children to find.
 They made sure that all of the children got a chance to find one.

-After the walk we returned to the Sports Zone and children were told that a special friend was coming to see them.
-This was where we were introduced to Rupert the Bear.
+After the short walk, it was time to return to the Sports Zone.
+The children were told that a special friend was coming to see them.
+It was time to welcome Rupert the Bear.
 Some of the children were a little worried about meeting him but Little E was right at the front.
-Rupert had a brought a gift for the children.
+Rupert had brought a gift for the children.
 Their very own teddy bear to take home.

 After meeting Rupert they brought in little boxes of lunch for the children.
-To be honest we wasn’t 100% sure if the Teddy Bears’ Picnic included a picnic.
+To be honest we weren’t 100% sure if the Teddy Bears’ Picnic included a picnic.
 It wasn’t clear on any of the information that I had found, we should have just asked at the information centre!
-The children were supplied with jam sandwiches, crisps, a small treat and an apple juice.
-As they children ate their picnic lunch they were read a story.
+The children discovered jam sandwiches, crisps, a small treat, and apple juice inside the lunch boxes.
+During the lunch break, the children were read a story.